hapostolis/webserver/README.md

 # webserver
-Python Based server and client, for messages and shell opening Working with Tkinter file upload download currently unavailable
+Python based server and client, for messages and shell opening
+\nWorking with Tkinter
+\nfile upload download currently unavailable